Fellow of the Canadian Securities Institute

 Responsible Investment Advisor Certification

 The RIAC designation is for advisors who have received specialized training and ongoing education on the topic of responsible investing.
 It involves the examination of environmental, social and governance (ESG) factors in decision making.
 It is administered by RIA Canada.
+Greg is the only Financial Advisor in New Brunswick to hold this designation.

 For more information on the topic of responsible investing, click on the link for RIA Canada here.